ALi3naTEd0/Oscars/README.md

    - APK-x86_64: Some tablets/ChromeOS

 2. Installation steps:
+   - If upgrading from version with package name `com.example.oscars`:
+     1. Uninstall previous version first
+     2. Install new version with package name `com.ali3nated0.oscars`
+   - Otherwise:
-   - Download your chosen APK
+     1. Download your chosen APK
-   - Enable "Install from unknown sources" if prompted
+     2. Enable "Install from unknown sources" if prompted
-   - Open the APK and follow installation steps
+     3. Open the APK and follow installation steps

 ### macOS
 1. Download `oscars_1.3.0-1.dmg`